-An IVA allows you to take control of your debt by proposing a settlement to your creditors which, if agreed, is legally binding.
+An individual voluntary arrangement (IVA) enables you to take control of your debt by agreeing a legally binding settlement with your creditors.

-Settlement may be in the form of monthly contributions, usually for 5 years, a one off lump sum payment, for example, from a family or friend or the sale of property or a combination.
-If an IVA is approved, once the agreed payments have been made, creditors will receive payment in full and final settlement of their claims.
-The remaining balance is written off.
+Settlement may be in the form of monthly contributions, usually for five years, a one off lump sum payment, for example, from a family or friend, or the sale of property or a combination.
+If an IVA is approved, completion of agreed payments will be considered full and final settlement of their claims, with the remaining balance written off.

-Everyone's circumstances are different and an IVA will not be the right solution for all.
-It may be right for people with debts over £10,000 if they are in a position to make an offer of monthly contributions or a lump sum to creditors but it will not necessarily be suitable for everyone.
+An IVA is not be the right solution for everyone.
+It may be right for people with debts over £10,000, if they're in a position to make an offer of monthly contributions or a lump sum to creditors.

-There are broadly two types of IVA, business and consumer:
+There are broadly two types of IVA, 'consumer' and 'business':